AKASHAorg/akasha-docs/docs/extensions/loading_function.md

 # Loading Function

+Please also read the overview of the [bootstrapping mounting and unmounting](./index.md#the-bootstrapping-mounting-and-unmounting-part) lifecycles.

 The `loadingFn` is the primary function for mounting the view.
 It is required to be defined for each of the AKASHA Core's micro-frontend type:

 - application